Game Night (film): Home media

 Game Night was released digitally on May 4, 2018, and released on Blu-ray and DVD on May 22, 2018.
+The film was later released on 4K-UHD on August 13, 2024.

 Reception

 Box office

-Game Night grossed $69.2 million in the United States and Canada, and $48.5 million in other territories, for a worldwide total of $117.7 million, against a production budget of $37 million.
+Game Night grossed $69.2 million in the United States and Canada, and $48.5 million in other territories, for a worldwide total of $117 million, against a production budget of $37 million.

 In the United States and Canada, Game Night was released alongside Annihilation and Every Day, and was projected to gross $13–21 million from 3,488 theaters in its opening weekend.
 The film made $5.6 million on its first day (including $1 million from Thursday night previews).
 It ended up grossing $17 million over the weekend, finishing second, behind holdover Black Panther.
 The film dropped 38.8% (above average for a comedy) in its second weekend to $10.4 million, and finished fourth, behind Black Panther and newcomers Red Sparrow and Death Wish.
 It made $7.9 million in its third weekend, $5.6 million in its fourth and $4.1 million in its fifth.